 Plated pork chop with mushroom brandy cream sauce over polenta, topped with crispy sage and herbs, fork and knife resting on the side.

-Equipment Needed for Oh My Pork Chops
+Equipment Needed for Creamy Pork Chops